Gear Guide for Birth Videographers: What You Really Need to Start

 This subtle layer adds authenticity and fluidity to your edit.

-Here’s a glimpse of how I film in real birth environments—handheld, present, and always focused on the moment, not the gear.
+Behind the Scenes: Here’s a glimpse of how I film in real birth environments.
+Handheld, present, and always focused on the moment, not the gear.

 Simple Stabilization Tools for Organic Movement